 Brook Tompson, Project Manager, Stockland

-Without the hard work and dedication of Calibre Consulting, it would not have been possible for the hospitals to start constructions in the committed timeframes.
+Without the hard work and dedication of Calibre, it would not have been possible for the hospitals to start constructions in the committed timeframes.